-As of March 31,2013, the exposure under this settlement has been settled by the insurer as per the settlement agreement.
+During the year 2012-13, the exposure under this settlement had been settled by the insurer as per the settlement agreement.

-- b) Proceedings before Department of Telecommunications - (i) License fees - On October 12, 2009 (as later clarified by the DoT), the Department of Telecommunications ('DOT') raised a demand on Sify Technologies for Rs.14 million after correcting the arithmetical error in the assessment letter. - On February 26, 2010 DOT raised a demand on Sify Communications (erstwhile subsidiary merged with Sify Technologies Limited) for Rs.26 million.
+- b) Proceedings before Department of Telecommunications - (i) License fees - On October 12, 2009 (as later clarified by the DoT), the Department of Telecommunications ('DOT') raised a demand on Sify Technologies for ₹ 14 million after correcting the arithmetical error in the assessment letter. - On February 26, 2010 DOT raised a demand on Sify Communications (erstwhile subsidiary merged with Sify Technologies Limited) for ₹ 26 million.